Scuba Q&A: How Can I Overcome My Fear of Mask Removal?

-As such, you shouldn’t be satisfied with anything less than complete comfort and confidence when reliably and consistently performing skills.
+For that reason, you shouldn’t be satisfied with anything less than complete comfort and confidence when performing skills.
+You haven’t mastered a skill if it still causes you diving stress, or can’t be easily repeated on demand.

 The first step to overcoming “mask off” apprehension is simply to stand in the water and immerse your face while breathing from a snorkel.